 - The applicant displaying the capability and intent to manufacture marketable products under the 17 pre-identified focus areas will be granted an award grant up to 1 crore rupees.

-- The winning grantees would be provided support in terms of technical support, go-to-market strategies by leading experts, accelerators and incubators, technical support, mentoring and other means.
+- The winning grantees would be provided support in terms of technical support, go-to-market strategies by leading experts, accelerators and incubators, technical support, mentoring and others.

 - In order to generate wider deployment, mentoring and support would be provided at various levels of commercialisation.

 - The challenge is open to all the Startups, companies registered under the Companies Act 1956 and the Companies Act 2013, R&D institutions, academicians, academic institutions and individual innovators.